Diyor2009/Diyor2009/README.md

 # Hi, I'm Diyor Umarqulov 👋

-I'm a developer from Uzbekistan, currently interning at Alitech.
-I enjoy building web applications and learning new technologies.
+I'm a full-stack developer from Uzbekistan, currently interning at Alitech.
+I enjoy building web or server-side applications and learning new technologies.

 ## My Tech Stack 🛠️